 PRO TIP: Get it with a margarita because Kunuku Boat Bar is SO DARN CONVENIENT and why wouldn’t you?
 (I mean…that’s what I did.)

-Check out the full menu here.
+Check out the full menu for The Feasting Frog here.

 Bambu